menu

 Overview

 Allenwood is a tiny town located in the state of New Jersey.
 With a population of 954 people and just one neighborhood, Allenwood is the 476th largest community in New Jersey.
-Allenwood has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Allenwood was built prior to World War II, making it one of the older and more historic towns in the country.

 Allenwood home prices are not only among the most expensive in New Jersey, but Allenwood real estate also consistently ranks among the most expensive in America.